askari0102/Learning/Kubernetes/README.md

 **Realistic adoption path:** start with default-deny *ingress* per app namespace, then tighten egress — egress default-deny breaks things loudly and needs observability to do safely.
 Cilium can run in **policy audit mode** to log what *would* be blocked before you enforce, which is the correct way to roll this out.
 Cilium 1.19 added **NetworkPolicy enhancements** (richer selectors, better policy semantics) worth reading if you are on it.

-**Before you plan your address space:** pod and Service CIDR ranges cannot be changed later, and dual-stack adds a second family to plan.
+**Before you plan your address space:** pod and Service CIDR ranges are painful to replace later (plan carefully); expansion is possible via secondary Service CIDRs / multiple ClusterCIDRs and dual-stack additions, but full replacement requires migration, and dual-stack adds a second family to plan.
 See [Part 42.1](#421-cidr-planning-the-decision-you-cannot-easily-reverse).

 **The egress gap:** NetworkPolicy controls L3/L4 by pod identity.
 It does not inspect HTTP, does not do FQDN allowlisting by default (Cilium's `toFQDNs` and Calico's DNS policy do), and it's enforced at the CNI, not at the app.
 For "this service may only call api.stripe.com over HTTPS," you want an **egress gateway / forward proxy** — the same reverse-proxy technology, pointed outbound.
 That's Part 11.9.